AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/cross-environment/associate-environments.md

 ---
 # Associate environments to an application {#associate-environments}

 Linking your application instances across environments enables cross-environment visibility and import workflows.
 You must have the **Admin** role to configure this.
-See [User roles](../teams/user-roles.md) if you need to verify your role.
+Contact your team admin if you need to verify or update your role.

 For background on why this is useful, see [Cross-environment concept](cross-environment-concept.md).